 This is a complex issue and is explained in UKVI guidance for sponsors which includes the specific sponsorship duties and timescales that should be followed.
 The criteria that applies is dependent on various factors such as:

 - any change to salary levels

-- TUPE requirements due mergers, takeovers and de-mergers.
+- transfer of undertakings regulations (TUPE) requirements due to mergers, takeovers and de-mergers.